 Hendershot, Gerry E. "Innovative Approaches to Interviewing People with Disabilities."
-Proceedings of Statistics Canada Symposium, Innovative Methods for Surveying Difficult-to-Reach Populations, 2004.
+Paper presented at the Statistics Canada 21st International Methodology Symposium: Innovative Methods for Surveying Difficult-to-Reach Populations, Gatineau, Quebec, Canada, November 3-5, 2004.

 The past generation has seen a paradigm shift in disability.
 Once seen as a medical problem to be treated by health care providers, disability is now seen as a societal problem to be addressed by many professions.
 The paradigm shift has implications for all aspects of life, including surveys, but the survey community has been slow to respond to the new paradigm.
 The survey paradigm still limits participation of persons with disabilities in the survey process.
 Evidence of barriers to survey participation is reviewed and approaches to reducing barriers are discussed.